ioanacroi/unsup-learning-from-video/README.md

     2.2.
 Run the pre-trained confidence net TODO

-3. Selection - Keep only the top 10-20% masks based on the score given by the confidence net.
+3. Selection - Keep only the top 10-20% masks based on the score given by the confidence net (usually keeping all the frames over 80 confidence score is a good practice - as it is set in the code).
 4. Create tfrecords with the same structure as for the First iteration.
 5. Re-train all/some of the models from scratch on the new data obtained at point 4.
 We have observed that Dilate-UNet usually performs the best, so this would be a good candidate.